Marlon154/boardgame-search/README.md

 # ⚠️ Important: BGG API Changes

-**Action Required:** BoardGameGeek is implementing mandatory API key registration for all API access.
+**Action Required:** BoardGameGeek now requires API key registration for all API access.

 ## What You Need to Do

+1. **Update the plugin** to the latest version (2.0.0+) that supports API keys
+2. **Create a BGG account** at [BoardGameGeek](https://boardgamegeek.com/register) if you don't have one
-1. **Register your application** at [BoardGameGeek Applications](https://boardgamegeek.com/applications)
+3. **Register your application** at [BoardGameGeek Applications](https://boardgamegeek.com/applications)
+   - Note: Approval typically takes a few days
+   - Most users should select "non-commercial" for personal use
-2. **Create an API token** for your registered application
+4. **Generate an API token** once your application is approved
-3. **Keep your token ready** - an update is coming soon that will add API key configuration to the plugin settings
+5. **Add your token** in Obsidian → Settings → Board Search → Insert at BoradGameGeek API key

-## Why This Matters?
+## Why This Matters

-**API keys are required now**
-Without an API key, the search will not work.
+**Without an API key, the plugin will not work.** BGG now requires authentication for all API requests.

-**Get your API key now to ensure it works!**
-**Plugin update coming soon** to support API key configuration in settings

 # Board Game Search